stephengold/Acorus/README.md

 + determine which hotkeys are active (signals)
 + detect input combinations such as "Ctrl+C" (combos)
 + use different hotkey bindings in different contexts (input modes)
-+ display on-screen UI help for an input mode, localized for the system's keyboard layout (help nodes)
++ display on-screen UI help for the active input mode, localized for the system's keyboard layout (help nodes)

 Input modes can be configured dynamically and/or loaded from files.

 Help nodes make Acorus-based user interfaces (somewhat) self-documenting.

-Acorus also provides:
+The Acorus library also includes:
-+ 2 implementations of `Application` tailored for demos (`ActionApplication` and `AcorusDemo`)
++ 2 implementations of the `Application` interface, tailored for demos (`ActionApplication` and `AcorusDemo`)
 + an input mode for emulating a `SimpleApplication` (`DefaultInputMode`)
-+ classes to simplify the management of:
++ a camera controller for orbiting the world's Y axis (`CameraOrbitAppState`)
-  + asset locators (for asset editors) and
++ an display-setting editor (`DsEditInputMode` and `DsEditOverlay`)
-  + display settings (for settings dialogs).
++ a class to simplify the management of asset locators (for asset editors)

 [Jump to table of contents](#toc)